EntySec/CamRaptor/README.md

 usage: camraptor [-h] [-t] [-o OUTPUT] [-i INPUT] [-a ADDRESS] [--api API]

-CamRaptor is a tool that exploits several vulnerabilities in popular DVR cameras to obtain camera credentials.
+CamRaptor is a tool that exploits several vulnerabilities in popular DVR cameras to obtain network camera credentials.

 optional arguments:
   -h, --help            show this help message and exit